-9 tips for helping your child unplug from screens this summer
+9 tips for helping your child unplug from screens

 Your child might happily sit in front of a computer all day, every day – but there can be health consequences to that.

 Screens are everywhere we and our children look.
 They’re involved in how we keep in touch with friends and family in a big way.
 We get much of our news and entertainment through them.
 And now we even use them to order at some restaurants!

 In today’s world, it’s important to introduce our kids to these fun and new technologies.
 But we need to make sure that they’re not becoming dependent on screens to manage behavior.
 Because even though apps and the internet promise to provide educational games and resources, there is little evidence that they are actually beneficial to a young child’s cognitive development.

 Exposure to excessive screen time is in fact associated with attention and learning problems, lower academic performance, obesity and negative behavior in children.
 And really, children should spend at least 60 minutes of unstructured playtime outdoors each day.
 That’s because outside time can reduce stress and anxiety.
 And kids get a better chance to build their strength, balance, language and social skills when they are outside, too.